TobikoData/sqlmesh/docs/integrations/airflow.md

 **Note**: The name of the Engine operator is the only mandatory parameter needed for `sqlmesh.schedulers.airflow.integration.SQLMeshAirflow`.
 Currently supported engines are listed in the [Engine support](#engine-support) section.

 ## SQLMesh client configuration
-In your SQLMesh repository, create the following configuration:
+In your SQLMesh repository, create the following configuration within config.py:
 ```python linenums="1"
 from sqlmesh.core.config import Config, AirflowSchedulerConfig